Route: Parking is marked by a phone box in Inverar

 Given reaction on the web, it is difficult to determine the reliability of any notices claiming shooting, or even just stalking, is going to occur on a particular day.
 It may occur on some days during the week covered by any notice, but almost certainly not all of them.
 The estate suggests alternative hills for the 6 months (August to January) of the year when deer or other shooting might take place.
 Most are quite a few miles away (see here) and this is unhelpful if you have left your intended route with friends, come hundreds of miles with specific maps to a glen with no connectivity and only want to tick off these particular Munros.

 The estate does not invite you return on a Sunday when shooting is traditionally not done in Scotland.
 Indeed, it claims to use Sundays occasionally for its activities, and its weekly notice usually includes mention of activity every week on every day of the week.
-However, on 23rd May 2017 this weekly notice still referred to "stalking from Tuesday 13th September 2016" with no mention of when this period would end.
+However, on 23rd July 2017 this weekly notice still referred to "stalking from Tuesday 13th September 2016" with no mention of when this "short period" would end.
 So up-to-date information may no longer be readily available for the would-be walker.
 But perhaps the estate has reformed?
 Clearly, this is an area of Scotland that has been inaccessible for months on end if you observe the requests on all the estate's notices – even if you have no commitments so that you are free to come on any day.
 It's not clear to me that a small, quiet, responsible party would cause any noticeable disturbance to shooting since most of the route is well-positioned out of sight of the valleys.
 Unfortunately, rights of access laws are unclear on this.
 It would be good to have a test case established in one of the few areas such as this where the spirit of the law is so clearly breached.
 Certainly, the estate needs to take a more sensible attitude to walkers (and a more responsible attitude to its paying shooters) by widely and clearly advertising a sufficent number of days for walking so that the two do not come into conflict.
 Obviously, if stalking and shooting is not taking place on a given day, walkers should be welcomed so that they don't come back on a day when estate activities might be disrupted.
 Currently, the pressure on walkers to avoid the area for so much of the year means that many are likely to ignore the estate notices after a succession of failed previous attempts at access.
 Judging from walkers' blogs, this is indeed the case.
 Indeed, as the estate's notices have been fairly unreliable in reporting whether shooting was actually taking place, many walkers will ignore them on the reasonable and correct assumption that there is a good probability that shooting will not occur.

 The Mountaineering Council of Scotland has some strong words to say about the estate's behaviour.
 Other helpful discussions include, for example, one on WalkHighlands.